 Members' involvement through the process is essential in order that the Council can demonstrate that capital expenditure plans are affordable, external borrowing is prudent and sustainable and that treasury decisions are taken in accordance with good practice.
-The structure and content of the budget report has been modified to comply with the requirements of the Code for 2014/15.
+The structure and content of the budget report complies with the requirements of the Code for 2015/16.